 Therefore, it is no surprise many people are looking to repay high-interest debt first.
-There is still the option of making payments to both your high-interest debts and mortgage if you have sufficient additional capital available.
+However, you can still make additional payments to your high-interest debts and mortgage if you have sufficient capital available.

 How does overpaying on your mortgage work?

-Due to regulatory pressure, the vast majority of relatively new mortgages in the UK are repayment, as opposed to interest only.
+Due to regulatory pressure, most relatively new mortgages in the UK are repayment, as opposed to interest only.
 This means that each monthly payment will consist of an element of capital repayment and interest charged.
-We will now take a look at the impact of mortgage overpayments on each type of mortgage.
+We will now look at the impact of mortgage overpayments on each type of mortgage.

 Overpayments on an interest-only mortgage

-As you only pay interest each month, with the capital repaid at the end of the term, mortgage overpayments on interest-only mortgages are straight forward.
-Each overpayment will reduce the capital element, and therefore reduce the interest charged each month.
+As you only pay interest each month, with the capital repaid at the end of the term, mortgage overpayments on interest-only mortgages are straightforward.
+Each overpayment will reduce the capital element and the interest charged each month.
 Unless you specifically request otherwise, the mortgage term would remain unchanged.
 However, monthly interest payments would continue to fall with regular overpayments.

 Example of the impact of interest-only mortgage overpayments:-